 How Much Interest on £1 million at 2.5%

 Let’s shift the interest rate up a bit.
 In years gone by, 2.5% would have been seen as fairly modest growth on a savings account, but since the crash of 2008 a rate of this size is seen as very generous.
 But what sort of numbers could we see at this rate?
 Even a shift of just over a couple of percentage points could provide you with something approaching the average UK salary – and we’re approaching numbers where you could as it were ‘live off the interest’.

 |Interest on £1m||Rate 2.5%|

-These days, you won’t get 5% on a traditional savings account for love nor money.
+These days, you won’t get 5% on traditional savings accounts for love or money.
 If you are looking for this kind of growth, you would have to look at an investment.
-Incidentally, 5% is, there or thereabouts the median growth rate that many investment firms present in documentation for their investment plans so it’s a good number to look at.
+Incidentally, 5% is, there or thereabouts the median growth rate that many investment firms present in the documentation for their investment plans so it’s a good number to look at.

 Looking at these numbers, you are looking at what amounts to a very generous salary approaching a grand per week.
 Certainly enough for most people to live on anywhere in the UK.

 |Interest on £1m||Rate 5.0%|

 How Much Interest on £1 million at 1980s rates of 15%?